 Cheap Hotels in Sligo

 Set in Sligo, Benbulben Court features free WiFi, 2.1 km from Sligo County Museum.
-Some of the units include a satellite flat-screen TV, a fully equipped kitchen with an oven, and a private bathroom with a bath and a free toiletries.
+The one and two bedroom apartments include a satellite flat-screen TV, a fully equipped kitchen with an oven, and a private bathroom with a bath and a free toiletries.
+The separate double room comes with a private bathroom and flat-screen TV.
 Guests at the property can enjoy cycling in the surroundings.
 Sligo Abbey is 2.3 km from the apartment.
 The nearest airport is Ireland West Knock Airport, 57 km from the property.

 Overlooking Mount Knocknarea, the Strandhill Lodge and Suites are 10 minutes’ walk from sandy beaches and just 1-mile from Sligo Airport.
 Rooms have i-Pod docks and sea or countryside views.
 The spacious modern rooms feature a flat-screen satellite TV with DVD player, work desks and minibar.
 Ironing equipment, hairdryers and tea/coffee-making facilities are provided.
 Strandhill has several excellent pubs and restaurants offering traditional Irish and international cuisine, local ales and freshly caught fish specials.
 The Voya Seaweed Baths and Spa are a 10-minute walk away and fantastic surfing is available on the beach.
 Strandhill Golf Club is just 500 metres away.
 Free parking is available.